codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

             }
     }

 When run, this method first grabs an instance of the throttler.
-Next it uses the IP address as the bucket name, and sets things to limit them to one request per second.
+Next, it uses the IP address as the bucket name, and sets things to limit them to one request per second.
 If the throttler rejects the check, returning false, then we return a Response with the status code set to 429 - Too Many Attempts, and the script execution ends before it ever hits the controller.
 This example will throttle based on a single IP address across all requests